 Dangerous combinations

-- Alcohol, CNS depression stacks; nausea amplifies
+- Alcohol, which stacks CNS depression and amplifies nausea

 - Benzodiazepines (Xanax, Ativan, Klonopin, Valium), respiratory depression risk